 There is currently a wide range of land uses within each of the Joint MS4 municipalities.
-Overall, Lycoming County is a largely rural landscape, with a developing network of urban communities along the Susquehanna River corridor.
-This network of urban communities and their immediate surrounding areas comprise the majority of the Designated Growth Area in the 2006 Lycoming County Comprehensive Plan.
+Overall, Lycoming County is a large rural landscape with a developing network of urban communities along the Susquehanna River corridor.
 The majority of the County's land area is forested and mountainous, and is managed by public agencies and private landowners.
 Map E-1 shows the municipal boundaries within the MS4 area.
-By concentrating growth and development in the Designated Growth Area, the rural, forested and mountainous landscapes are better protected, maintaining their ecological functions, including stormwater management, for the future.

 Lycoming County had an estimated 2013 population of 116,754, making Lycoming the most populated county in the Pennsylvania Wilds region, which consists of Lycoming, Clearfield, Clinton, Cameron, Warren, McKean, Jefferson, Potter, Tioga, Clarion, Elk, and Forest Counties.
 Much of Lycoming County's population can be attributed to the City of Williamsport, which has a population of approximately 29,349.
-(The City of Williamsport's population includes students of the Pennsylvania College of Technology who reside in the City, to the extent that U.S. Census methodology captures this information).
+[The City of Williamsport's population includes students of the Pennsylvania College of Technology who reside in the City, to the extent that U.S. Census methodology captures this information.]